► Most powerful Seat road car ever

 It’s a small difference, but adds a chunk of character to what was previously an unremarkable exhaust note.

-Handling improvements are more measurable, but come with a caveat that we’ll get onto in a second.
-Turn in a tricky tightening bend and you'll notice the front end has been sharpened considerably thanks to those tweaks to the steering.
+Handling improvements are noticeable, too.
+Turn in a tricky tightening bend and you’ll notice the front end has been sharpened considerably thanks to those tweaks to the steering.

-Lean on the brakes and the four-piston Brembos are more than up to the job, hauling off speed smoothly and with neck-jolting bite.
-The top few millimetres of travel is exceptionally sharp, mind, sometimes making it tricky to drive the Cupra R smoothly.
+Lean on the brakes and the four-piston Brembos are more than up to the job, hauling off speed smoothly and with neck-jolting bite, until you get used to the slightly overserved pedal.
+The top few millimetres of travel is exceptionally sharp, sometimes making it tricky to drive the Cupra R smoothly.

 Do I get any extra kit over the standard car?